Guidance

 Background

-From 1 September 2024, an RSV vaccine should be offered to:
+From 1 September 2024, RSV vaccine was offered to:

 About respiratory syncytial virus

-Respiratory syncytial virus is a common cause of acute respiratory tract infections which are usually mild and self-limiting.
+Respiratory syncytial virus (RSV) is a common cause of acute respiratory tract infections.
+For many, these are mild and self-limiting but RSV can cause severe lung infection in infants and older adults, leading to difficulty breathing, hospitalisation and risk to life.
 The virus is transmitted via respiratory droplets (coughing, sneezing), through close contact with an infected person or contact with contaminated surfaces.
 Symptoms usually include runny nose, cough and fever.
-For infants, and older adults, the virus can lead to more severe illness and hospitalisation.

 As previous infection at any age may only confer partial immunity to RSV, individuals may become repeatedly infected with the same or different strains of RSV.

-The burden of RSV disease is significant, especially in the winter months, though is less well described than in infants.
-This may be due to a relative lack of recognition as a possible cause of disease and limited testing.
-RSV has been estimated to account for 175,000 annual GP episodes in those age 65 years and older in the UK (1), and an estimated 5,000 to 7,500 deaths in older adults in England and Wales every winter, the vast majority of which occur in adults over 75 years (2).
+The burden of adult RSV disease is significant, especially in the winter months, though is less well described than in infants.
+This may be due to a relative lack of recognition as a possible cause of disease, and limited testing.
+RSV has been estimated to account for 175,000 annual GP episodes in those age 65 years and older in the UK (Fleming and others 2015), and an estimated 5,000 to 7,500 deaths in older adults in England and Wales every winter, the vast majority of which occur in adults over 75 years (2).

 The Green Book RSV Chapter 27a